Sumitomo Pharma: History

-In October 2022, Sumitomo Pharma announced the acquisition of all outstanding shares in Myovant, a former Roivant Sciences subsidiary it was previously a majority owner of, valuing the company at $2.9B.
+In October 2022, Sumitomo Pharma announced the acquisition of all outstanding shares in Myovant, a former Roivant subsidiary it was previously a majority owner of, valuing the company at $2.9B.

-List of mergers and acquisitions
+Following the Myovant acquisition in April 2023, Sumitomo Pharma consolidated its US subsidiaries to form Sumitomo Pharma America, Inc., a wholly owned subsidiary biopharmaceutical company focused on delivering therapeutic and scientific breakthroughs in areas of critical patient needs spanning psychiatry and neurology, oncology, urology, women's health, rare disease, and cell and gene therapies.

+Acquisition history

 The following is an illustration of the company's major mergers and acquisitions and historical predecessors: